 - Ensure you have the right cables based on your security system

 - Establish the light conditions in and around your home or office.
-Areas with poor or fluctuating lighting need cameras with strong low-light performance, or with WDR Wide Dynamic Range which helps balance out bright light and shadows
+Areas with poor or fluctuating light need cameras with strong low-light performance, or with WDR Wide Dynamic Range which helps balance out bright light and shadows

 - Consider any existing camera surveillance setups if you already have analogue or IP cameras.
 You may be able to use a hybrid NVR to migrate from analogue to IP easily

 Security surveillance cameras can range from $50 to $5,000 depending on the type of camera, features and quality you're looking for in your home or business.
 Online cameras are certainly available at low-ball prices, but security should never be treated as a compromise.
 In your research beware of cheap fakes as the internet is littered with them.
 The truth is that you do get what you pay for, so if you're looking to protect your family, your property or what means most to you, then you need to invest in a good quality product.

 — Spy Monkey Surveillance offers the best names in security around the world at the most competitive prices without compromising on quality.
 All our products are original Australian stock and held in local Australian warehouses with full manufacturer warranty and support; no grey imports.
 Check out our wide range of high-quality security cameras and surveillance kits.